krackram20/Financial-dashboard/README.md

 Check YTD  prices and financials of any stock in the SPY500.
 (Current prices are delayed)

 DCF calculator.
 Simple Markowtiz portfolio weights optimization.
+(SPY500 only)

+Note: The dashboard is not 100% finished, there are some changes that still need to be made.

 The data is retrieved from yahoo finance via quantmod and tidyquant, and  the financials are scrapped from WSJ.